PureSchmaltz

 getting better and better!"

 Novelist and radio personality Garrison Keillor described his fictional Minnesota town of Lake Woebegone as "where all the women are strong, all the men are good-looking, and all the children are above average."
 Nobody needs me to tell them that in no population do all the members measure above average for anything.
-We have all been schooled in proper comportment, at least to the extent that we understand that a passing question like, "How are you?" simply must be responded to in the positive: "Fine, thanks.
+We have all been schooled in proper comportment, at least to the extent that we understand that a passing question like, "How are you?" must be responded to in the positive: "Fine, thanks.
 You?"
-Our response might well qualify as pure fiction, but then so was the question, for it was mere acknowledgement of presence and never intended to encourage disclosure.
+Our response might qualify as pure fiction, but then so was the question, for it was a mere acknowledgment of presence and never intended to encourage disclosure.
 Societies depend upon such understandings.

-of pedantic prose, that I was not then and would very likely never become part of the author's target audience.
-As near as I could determine, a qualified reader would have completed many years of post doc work in completely unrelated theoretical fields so that they could follow absolutely abstract references.
-I did manage to glean a slight understanding, though, of the work's central premise, and that is that we live within a regime of Cruel Optimism.
+After seeing a reference to it and feeling attracted, I ordered the volume I don’t remember when.
+Months or years later, I received notice that a used copy had come in, and I ordered it delivered.
+The introduction to the book, Cruel Optimism by Lauren Berlant (2011 by Duke University Press) came as nearly unreadable as anything I've ever attempted to read.
+In twenty-one pages of pedantic prose, it made it painfully clear that I was not then and would likely never become part of the author's target demographic.
+As near as I could determine, a qualified reader would have completed many years of postdoc work in entirely unrelated theoretical fields so that they could follow absolutely abstract references.
+I did manage to glean a slight understanding of the work’s central premise: that we live within a regime of Cruel Optimism.

-Like that greeting, we're enjoined, as members in good standing of our best of all possible societies, to believe that 'things' are trending toward the ever better.
-However good it was in the prior period, results this quarter really should prove demonstrably better, and further, we'd better believe this.
-We're all, if not already Successful, most certainly headed in that direction.
+Like that greeting, we're urged, as members in good standing of our best of all possible societies, to believe that 'things' are trending toward the ever better.
+However good it was in the prior period, results in this quarter really should prove demonstrably better, and further, we'd better believe this.
+If not already Successful, we’re all certainly headed in that direction.
 Any less optimism qualifies as abject depression and, like the odd Lake Woebegone kid, shockingly below average.
-We poison ourselves with our optimism.
-Further, the very optimism we insist upon for ourselves might well undermine our attempts to achieve such promise.
-The very act of hoping renders us hopeless.
-Had our aspirations been more modest, we could not have have crashed and burned.
+So we poison ourselves with our optimism.

 ©2023 by David A. Schmaltz - all rights reserved